 Where to Find It: Boiler Bites, Tokyo DisneylandContinue to 9 of 10 below.

 Omiyage is a Japanese term that refers to a gift you give someone after returning from a trip.
 Individually wrapped snacks are packaged in a brightly colored box or tin, which makes them great for sharing.
 Tokyo Disney has a mind-blowing selection of what you might refer to as souvenir tins, filled with everything from sweet to savory treats.
 These collector items fly off the shelves as each new seasonal event starts, and you’ll find entire stores devoted to selling them.
 Don’t worry, no one will judge you if you keep a few for yourself and enjoy all the delicious Japanese specialties inside.

 Where to Find It: Nearly all stores and shops throughout the Tokyo Disney Resort

 Seasonal Dessert at Hyperion Lounge

 Take a break from rides and attractions and head over to the Disney Ambassador Hotel to try their cake set or dessert medley.
-This is a great alternative to the afternoon tea at the Disneyland Hotel if you want to try one of the specialty seasonal treats, but save your appetite.
-The cake set comes with tea or coffee while the other does not.
+This is a great alternative to the afternoon tea at the Disneyland Hotel if you want to try one of the specialty seasonal treats but save your appetite.
+The cake set comes with tea or coffee while the dessert medley does not.
 Both dessert options are beautifully executed and are always themed to Disney characters and the current seasonal events.